 Heading to the Big Apple?
 I’d highly recommend planning your visit before you go so you get to see and do as much as possible.
 It’s a big city and there is so much to do that it’s hard to know where to start.
 Read on for some inspiration.

-I would highly recommend staying at the One UN New York, we got a great price considering the amazing views and huge rooms you get.
+I would highly recommend staying at the One UN New York, the room was huge and the views for amazing, definitely value for money!
 It’s only a 10 minute walk to Times Square and 5 minutes away from Grand Central Station.

-We landed late on a Monday night and headed straight to Rocky’s Pizzeria @ 607 2nd Avenue, about 10 minutes from the hotel, for some pasta on pizza after seeing videos of the place on Instagram.
-Yep, sounds disgusting, it’s amazing.
+I landed late on a Monday night and headed straight to Rocky’s Pizzeria @ 607 2nd Avenue, about 10 minutes from the hotel, for some pasta on pizza after seeing videos of the place on Instagram.
+Yep, sounds disgusting but it’s amazing.

 Try the Vodka sauce pizza, also amazing.

-We started our day at Grand Central Station and grabbed breakfast at Shake Shack and then headed to Times Square to get Broadway Show tickets.
-You can book before you go but I’ve always waited until I’m there as you get a good deal.
+The second day started at Grand Central Station and I grabbed breakfast at Shake Shack and then headed to Times Square to get Broadway Show tickets.
+You can book before you go but I always waited until I’m there as you get a good last minute deals.
 There is a ticket stand in Times Square and lots of people that will offer you discounted tickets but I’ve always found going direct to the Theatre is the best option and there’s also more times available to choose from.
 I’d recommend seeing Aladdin if you get the chance.

-We also went to Madison Square Gardens to see if we could get Knicks tickets for the next day and we ended up getting great seats for a decent price, definitely worth it.
+I also went to Madison Square Gardens to see if I could get Knicks tickets for the next day and I ended up getting great seats for a decent price, definitely worth it.